DataScientest-Studio/mai24_bds_pompiers/README.md

     │   └── SL_dataviz.ipynb                    <- Scripts to run data visualization (by Suzanne)
     │
-    ├── reports            <- The reports that you'll make during this project as PDF │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── reports            <- The reports that you'll make during this project as PDF │   └── figures        <- Generated graphics and figures to be used in reporting and in streamlit │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`